Multimodal Large Language Models for Low-Resource Languages: A Case Study for Basque: Acknowledgements

 \section{Acknowledgements}

-This work has been partially supported by the Basque Government (Research group funding IT1570-22 and IKER-GAITU project), the Spanish Ministry for Digital Transformation and Civil Service, and the EU-funded NextGenerationEU Recovery, Transformation and Resilience Plan (ILENIA project, 2022/TL22/00215335; and ALIA project).
-The project also received funding from the European Union’s Horizon Europe research and innovation programme under Grant Agreement No 101135724, Topic HORIZON-CL4-2023-HUMAN-01-21 and DeepKnowledge (PID2021-127777OB-C21) financiado por MCIN/AEI/10.13039/501100011033 y por FEDER.
+This work has been partially supported by the Basque Government (Research group funding IT1570-22 and IKER-GAITU-2 project), the Spanish Ministry of Science, Innovation and Universities (Molvi project PID2024-157855OB-C32, HumanAIze project AIA2025-163322-C61 and Geo-R2-LLM project PCI2025-163286 by MICIU/AEI /10.13039/501100011033 and co-financed by the European Union) and the European Union’s Horizon Europe research and innovation programme under Grant Agreement No 10113572, related to the LUMINOUS project.
 Julen Etxaniz holds a PhD grant from the Basque Government (PRE\_2024\_2\_0028).

 The models were trained on the Leonardo supercomputer at CINECA under the EuroHPC Joint Undertaking, project EHPC-EXT-2024E01-042.
+The authors also acknowledge the technical and human support provided by the DIPC Supercomputing Center.